 Adequate maintenance of infrastructure and cost-reflective tariffs will ensure that the supply challenges are managed in the future to ensure basic service delivery sustainability.
 Magalies Water has proposed to increase its bulk tariffs with 12% from 1 July 2016.
-Additional overheads that are directly related to water distribution such as maintenance of the water distribution infrastructure, and continuous improvement of our water quality as measured by the blue drop has forced the Municipality to incorporate no mark-up as the Municipal focus for 2016/17 is on ensuring that the abnormal distribution losses are reduced thereby indirectly contributing on efficiencies and sustainability on the provision of water as a trading service.
+Additional overheads that are directly related to water distribution such as maintenance of the water distribution infrastructure, and continuous improvement of our water quality as measured by the blue drop has forced the Municipality to incorporate a 0.4% mark-up to try and break even on water distribution incorporating distribution losses.